Tofutush/Forty-Donuts/mspa.md

 DEVIATION FROM HOMESTUCK: Not much.
 Actually it's not going to differ a lot to the canon trolls until right before they enter the game. [i]Objectif Luna[/i]

+[spoiler close="Notes & CW" open="Notes & CW"]
+- Every instance of "god" or "gog" is replaced with "boy".

+- Content warnings: basically Homestuck level.
+If you can read through the entirety of Homestuck, you'll be able to handle this.

+- I use a VPN to access Google Login API, because mspfa doesn't host accounts.
+So if I go for long without updating, it probably just means my vpn expired.
+No matter what, I will make this comic when I have time, even if they aren't uploaded to this site.

+- Sometimes I will add the text before I add the pictures.
+I won't notify readers when it's only a text-edit, but sometimes I forget anyways.
+Sorry :(
+[/spoiler]

 [spoiler close="Author's pathetic inner monologue (too long but plz read anyways)" open="Author's pathetic inner monologue (too long but plz read anyways)"]
 First of all, hey reader, thank you for clicking into this little adventure for whatever reason.
 Mostly because you saw it on the "recently updated" section.